 OPPO has always paid great attention to the ecological development of the operating system due to the needs of terminal business application scenarios, according to OpenCloudOS, and strives to collaborate with ecological partners of the operating system with stable, reliable, and extreme performance.

 It is hoped that as an initial member, it will have in-depth technical exchanges with ecological partners, further debate the scenario requirements of terminal operating system applications, and contribute to the domestic operating system ecosystem.

-OpenCloudOS is a community-driven operating system project that was started by the operating system, cloud platform, software, and hardware makers as well as people, and will shortly be incubated and operated by the OpenAtom Foundation.
+OpenCloudOS is a community-driven operating system project that was started by the operating system, cloud platform, software, and hardware makers, as well as people and will shortly be incubated and operated by the OpenAtom Foundation.

 OpenCloudOS chose to remain a neutral community sans manufacturer labels in its early days.
 It will be managed and monitored by the open atom open source foundation in the future, operate in a normal open source community format, and remain neutral and open.
 The community will be governed collaboratively by the participating entities as well.

-Simultaneously, it encourages operating system vendors to create corporate versions based on community stable versions.
+Simultaneously, it encourages operating system vendors to create corporate versions based on stable community versions.

 OpenCloudOS was one of the community’s earliest foundation units.
 It also expresses hope for the long-term development of domestic operating system technology and acceptance of the concept of working together to form an open-source community.